 where α0 is analogous to kL∞ and α1 is analogous to 1-k.

-We fit equation 1 in a Bayesian framework via Markov chain Monte Carlo (MCMC) conducted by Stan (Stan Development Team 2022) and implemented with the Rstan package (Stan Development Team 2023) in R (R Core Team 2023).
+We fit equation 1 in a Bayesian framework using Markov chain Monte Carlo (MCMC) conducted by Stan (Stan Development Team 2022) and implemented with the Rstan package (Stan Development Team 2023) in R version 4.3.2 (R Core Team 2023).
 We subtracted the mean observed length from the data before fitting to improve numerical stability.
 We ran four chains for 4,000 iterations each, retaining the final 2,000 draws.
-Convergence was determined based on R-hat, using the accepted threshold of 1.05, and by ensuring effective sample sizes of at least 100 (Vehtari et al. 2021).
+Convergence was determined based on R-hat, using the accepted threshold of 1.01, and by ensuring effective sample sizes of at least 400 (Vehtari et al. 2021).

 The fit to equations 1a-1c indicated high variability in size-at-recruitment across space and time (i.e., high estimates of σL1 and σr relative to the other variance estimates).
 Thus, environmental covariates were included in a way that modified size-at-recruitment: